-Learner response systems: The effects on course level retention and learner success in a community college business microcomputer applications course DISSERTATION
+Learner response systems: The effects on course level retention and learner success in a community college business microcomputer applications course

 Karen L. Acree, New Mexico State University, United States

 A mixed method study was conducted to evaluate the effects of clicker use on retention rates, success rates as measured by final grades, and improvement from pretest to posttest scores in a community college business microcomputer applications course.
 Learner perceptions towards clicker use were also evaluated.